sstarcher/newrelic-operator/README.md

 # Installation
 * A helm chart is available in this [repository](./helm/newrelic-operator).
 * To run the environment variable `NEW_RELIC_APIKEY` is required

+## Todo
+* Replacing resources does not cleanup the original